Can JetBlue Airways Corporation (JBLU) Remain Competitive?

 Susquehanna gave a rating of “Neutral” to JBLU, setting the target price at $9 in the report published on July 12th of the current year.

-During the last 5 trading sessions, JBLU fell by -3.08%, which changed the moving average for the period of 200-days by -45.49% in comparison to the 20-day moving average, which settled at $7.78.
-In addition, JetBlue Airways Corporation saw -44.80% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, JBLU rose by +0.13%, which changed the moving average for the period of 200-days by -49.30% in comparison to the 20-day moving average, which settled at $7.83.
+In addition, JetBlue Airways Corporation saw -44.31% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading